 Hard hats, high visibility vest or shirt with reflective stripes, long pants, work boots, hand protection (Gloves) are gloves worn at all times when handling materials that may cause harm to hand and safety glasses shall be worn at all times.
-This practice will be enforced on a daily basis as per Piedmont Henry Hospital safety policy.
+This practice will be enforced on a daily basis as per DataBank ATL5/6 Project site safety policy.
 B&G will always monitor Subcontractors/Trade Partners PPE.
 Failure to wear mandatory PPE will result in verbal and written warning.
 If problems persist, employees may be suspended or removed from the project.